 Blind Mans Road.
-It is a name that was given to one of the perilous mountain paths that leads to Amberfall, the golden city of the Summerpeak Mountains famed for its glorious, if a bit rain-ridden weather, magnificent architecture and the infamous Citadel of the Aeons.
+It is a name that was given to one of the perilous mountain paths that leads to Amberfall, the golden city of the Summerpeak Mountains famed for its glorious, if a bit rain-ridden weather, magnificent architecture and the infamous Aeon Citadel.
 Most of the time, travellers are able to navigate this road with ease, often stopping as they do to observe the breath-taking views that accompany such a journey.
 Every now and then though, a mist descends upon the road that makes navigating its singular pathway treacherous.
 This was one of those times, only much worse.

 ‘I can’t see a bloody thing in this fog’ harked a disgruntled man holding the reins of two strong, well-bred grey horses connected to a large carriage built of oak and laced with silver.

 ‘Keep your voice down’ responds his companion sitting next to him hesitantly.